vlajna95/Euro2021/README.md

 This will create the file **12 FRAGER.txt** in the root directory and pre-fill it with the default syntax.
 Try it, it wont do anything to the database.

 **Note:** You must have the 22 player names in your clipboard for this to work, every player in its own line, with no empty lines between the two teams.

+## Some random details

+The project and database contents are in serbian, if anybody cares. :grin: